 These Master’s opportunities are aimed at talented applicants, especially from disadvantaged backgrounds.
+There are 28 scholarships (18 for full-time study and 10 for part-time study) available to students from Uganda, Ethiopia, Rwanda and Tanzania.

 The University of Manchester reputation is just one reason why Manchester is the best place for you to study for your master’s.
 The university offers students far more than just a qualification.
-Their pioneering taught courses draw upon their world-leading research and their strong links to global industry.
+Their pioneering taught courses draw upon their world-leading research and their strong links to the global industry.
 They will quickly develop skills and gain exposure to experiences that will set you apart in the jobs market.

 An IELTS certificate is not required at the time of application.
 If you are shortlisted for the opportunity , you will be asked to take the IELTS test.
 English language requirements vary by course, but in most cases you will need a minimum IELTS score of 6.5 (with no sub-test less than 5.5) or TOEFL 570 (90 IBT) to go through to the final selection round.
 They do not accept a Certificate of English Proficiency from a Rwandan university instead of the IELTS test.